alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 for example:

- * do not identify my general location (e.g. don't send my subnet information [ECS](https://tools.ietf.org/html/rfc7871) data about me when talking to authoritative servers), accepting that reduced localization may result in less localized responses from authoritative Content Delivery Network (CDN) servers and thus slower access to content
+ * do not identify my general location (e.g. don't send my subnet information (ECS) {{?RFC7871}} data about me when talking to authoritative servers), accepting that reduced localization may result in less localized responses from authoritative Content Delivery Network (CDN) servers and thus slower access to content
  * prefer DNS privacy over reduced latency (i.e., do not try to do speedups -- try opportunistic privacy first and fall back to cleartext only if that fails)
  * never do non-private authoritative queries on my behalf (for any external queries you need to do to resolve this request, require strict, well-authenticated DNS privacy)

 How specifically are these preferences be expressed by the client?
-(e.g. new EDNS0 options?)
+(e.g. new EDNS0 {{?RFC6891}} options?)
 Should the recursor have a way to indicate
 whether:

  * they are capable of honoring them?